koesan/Manga_Comic_Colorization_and_Translation_v2/README.md

-# Manga Comic Colorization and Translation v2
+# Manga Comic Colorization and Translation v2: An AI-powered solution for manga and comic translation and colorization

 <div align="center">